Why Water Quality Changes

-Individuals shouldn't dump oil and unused household chemicals down stormdrains,
+- Individuals shouldn't dump oil and unused household chemicals down stormdrains,

-they should be disposed of properly at household hazardous waste drop-off
+they should be disposed of properly at household hazardous waste drop-off events.

-use them when rain is forecasted within 24 hours of their application.
+them when rain is forecasted within 24 hours of their application.

 - Landscape your property to detain and infiltrate runoff from rooftops, sidewalks,

 - Install a rain barrel or cistern to detain rooftop runoff and have it slowly drain

 - Local communities can adopt ordinances that require stormwater runoff to be infiltrated

 - Local communities need to adopt and enforce erosion and sedimentation control measures

 - Incentives can be provided in communities to encourage businesses, schools, and

 - Open space can be preserved and enhanced along stream corridors to create riparian

 In agricultural areas, the following are possible ways to address runoff: